Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The number of radio sync timepieces is somewhat limited these days when some models from the Coutura and Prospex line still come with it.

 Seiko developed the first solar watch in 1977, and have continued to use the technology throughout that time.

 Among the providers of such timepieces, Seiko has the most prestigious collection with the Astron line.
 More affordable options are available in the Prospex series.

-You can check out the post on the best solar-powered wristwatches where numerous Seiko timepieces are represented.
+You can check out our post on the best solar-powered wristwatches where numerous Seiko timepieces are represented.

-Durable watches have to be made of quality materials that last long.
+Durable watches have to be made of quality components that last long.
 Seiko has made sure of no trade-off here.